-Poems that you wrote in high school to celebrate a first love, work through a painful breakup, or say goodbye to friends at graduation may be of extreme personal value to you; but if such poems are historical artifacts — if you value them as definitive records of the way you felt at that time — they won’t work terribly well as submissions for college writing classes, since most professors will expect you to contribute in-progress poems for in-class writing workshop assignments.
+Poems that you wrote in high school to celebrate a sports or arts accomplishment, to work through a painful breakup, or to explore your changing identity as an adolescent may be of extreme personal value to you; but if you value them as definitive records of the way you felt at that time — they won’t work terribly well as submissions for college writing classes, since most professors will expect you to contribute in-progress poems for in-class writing workshop assignments.

 If you are submitting something that you don’t plan to revise, it’s a good idea to let your instructor know.
 (That’s because your instructor will give a completely different kind of feedback on a text that you consider to be “finished,” as opposed to a work-in-progress.)

 If the purpose of the assignment is to see how well you can revise a creative work, but you are more interested in preserving the wording you chose as you were living through those emotions, then you should probably submit something else.

 Your reader might be interested in knowing who some of the characters in the poem are, or what was happening in your life at the time.